Building in Marakkech

 The following day, we shop.
 We aimlessly wander the ancient passageways, picking up souvenirs for our families at home.
 While waiting for my friend to pay at a nearby stall, I stand against a wall to take in the whirlwind of market life.
 Perhaps, only because I’m not moving do I notice an interesting shop set further back from the others.

-I walk into a treasure trove of beautifully curated pieces of art, ceramics, textiles, furniture, and rugs.
+I walk into a treasure trove of beautifully curated art pieces, ceramics, textiles, furniture, and rugs.
 Old and new, Moroccan and Persian—it’s a visual explosion.
 Hakim is the owner, and his warm and friendly manner entertains us as we shop.
 Hakim prepares tea for us.
 It has thick bundles of mint leaves overflowing from colorful rattan-wrapped glasses.
-It’s a welcome respite from the busy souks, for sure.
+It’s a welcome respite from the bustle of the souks.

 La Porte D’Or shop Mint tea at La Porte D’Or